 My answer is this: I don’t have the slightest clue.
 The reason I ask is because I will soon start to publish an array of short stories which I’m currently penning.
-They have been brewing in my head for a few months now and, since they fit better as a short piece of narrative than a full-length novel, I feel the urge to just get them out before I start working on a much larger project.
-Although I plan to release them in e-book format one by one, I might compile them into a novel once I am done with all of them.
+They have been brewing in my head for a few months now and, since they fit better as a short piece of narrative, I feel the urge to just get them out before I start working on a much larger project.
+Although I plan to release them in e-book format one by one, I might compile them into a novel once I am done with them.

 In my blog article My Experience as an Indie Writer: Part One, I stated that I am experimenting with cost-effective methods to promote not only my work, but also myself.
 So far, I have been able to get noticed to some extent by blogging but, as you know, getting attention takes time (unless you are really lucky).
 How?
 By producing content.
 One thing means growing your blog, website, and social media pages with promotional material; another thing entirely is figuring out how to engage readers with a variety of useful and entertaining substance that arouses curiosity.
 The trick, of course, is to hope that you are doing the right thing to seduce readers and have them purchase your product.